chasewilson/sanfran-foodie-cli/README.md

 You should now be ready to run the tool.

 You will call the tool by typing `foodtruck` into your terminal.
 This by itself won't do anything currently but in the future could list all options available.
-For now, the tool only has one command and functionalitt.
+For now, the tool only has one command and functionality.

 ### `foodtruck nearme`

-You can use `foodtruck nearme` to list the **5** closest food trucks based on a latitiude and longitude you provide using the `--latitude` and `--longitude` parameters.
+You can use `foodtruck nearme` to list the **5** closest food trucks based on a latitude and longitude you provide using the `--latitude` and `--longitude` parameters.

 ```bash
 foodtruck nearme --latitude 37.7749295  --longitude -122.4194155